Tough machined steel housing, practical pen function, and dependable glass breaker. Writing function works in wet or dry conditions.

-If you love the idea of having objects that can multitask, you’re probably a fan of the Swiss Army knife.
-If that’s the case, the tactical pen should be high on your list of all-in-one objects too.
+If you love the idea of having objects that can multitask, you’re probably a fan of multitools.
+If that’s the case, you might want to put the tactical pen on your list of all-in-one objects to look for.

 The tactical pen gives you a writing utensil that provides some self-defense capabilities and features you can use in an emergency.
-Because the tactical pen looks like a high-quality writing pen, you can carry it almost anywhere; it’s small enough to fit in a pocket or purse.
+Because the tactical pen looks like a high-quality writing pen, you can carry it almost anywhere since it’s small enough to fit in a pocket or purse.

 Tactical pens are multi-tool devices that look like high-quality ink pens.
 They provide the ability to write in several weather conditions, making use of replaceable ink cartridges.

-But the tactical pen goes beyond just writing.
-When used correctly, it could puncture or slash the skin of an attacker, giving you time to escape.
+However, the tactical pen goes beyond just writing.
+When used correctly, it could aid you in deterring an attacker, giving you time to escape.